 Spinning Away – Sugar Ray

-Originally penned by artists Brian Eno and John Cale, Sugar Ray recorded a cover version of ‘Spinning Away’ for The Beach soundtrack.
+Originally penned by artists Brian Eno and John Cale, Sugar Ray recorded a cover version of ‘Spinning Away’ for the soundtrack.
 The African-inspired tune pairs well with long shots of rolling blue waves and endless beaches during transitional scenes in the movie.
-The tune originally appears in Cale & Eno’s 1990 album Wrong Way Up.
+The tune originally appears in Cale & Eno’s excellent 1990 album, Wrong Way Up.

 Return of Django – Asian Dub Foundation

-Originally released in 1969 by Jamaican band The Upsetters, Asian Dub Foundation covered the tune for the 2000 film The Beach.
+Originally released in 1969 by Jamaican band The Upsetters, Asian Dub Foundation covered the tune for the movie.
 The electronic music band is known for its combination of several styles, including dubstep, rap, reggae, and rock.
 The song’s title, ‘Return of Django,’ refers to a mid-1960s spaghetti western film titled Django.

 On Your Own (Crouch End Broadway Mix) – Blur

-Frontman Damon Albarn of English rock band Blur, who also heads up the virtual music group The Gorillaz, featured his song ‘On Your Own’ in the thriller film The Beach.
+Frontman Damon Albarn of Brit rock band Blur (who also heads up the virtual music group The Gorillaz), featured his song ‘On Your Own’.
 The song is heard during a pivotal, climactic scene when the main character Richard reaches a mental breaking point and has a meltdown in a Thailand jungle.

 Related: Mixed emotions?
 Here are the best songs about feelings.

 Yeke Yeke (Hard Floor mix) – Mory Kanté

 This 1984 single release by Guinean artist Mory Kante gained even more popularity among rave and club attendees in the ’90s.
 The intense dance song made the ideal addition to the flick, and the tune can be heard during a scene towards the end of the film when the commune DiCaprio’s character becomes a part of has a party on the beach.